imeyefly/Rando-Prompto/README.md

 # One More Thing:
-I recommend you watch the video I linkt under the first two images.
+I recommend you watch the video I linked under the first two images.
 It goes over the app in a little more detail.

 # Category Select